kaltura/developer-platform-docs/documentation/Web-Video-Player/Player-UI-Localization.md

 The Kaltura Web Video Player supports localization for most languages by specifying the language-corresponding locale key.
 See this article for a *complete listing of supported locale keys*.

-Setting a locale key translates all UI labels, messages and tooltips to the required language.
+Setting a locale key translates all UI labels, messages and tool tips to the required language.

 > Note: Not all locales are supported in all of the Player UI components.
 While the basic UI is fully supported, some plugins may not have all local translations available.